 Social pressure to just “walk it off”

 Modern society puts a high value on work, money and materialistic goods.
 With a priority on money for example, many with mental illness find themselves struggling, as they are at the mercy of their employment.
-Managers aren’t likely to tolerate one missing 3 days a week because of the depression; especially if it happens on a consistent basis.
+Managers aren’t likely to tolerate an employee missing three days a week because of the depression – especially if it happens on a consistent basis.
 Therefore, one is left to push through and keep going regardless of how sick they are.
 Our societal pressure to constantly perform and be quiet about how we feel needs to change.
 No one should fear losing their job because they are sick, period.
 People with a mental health conditions can’t simple “walk it off” because there is work to be done, parties to attend and beautiful places to visit.
 Please, try and understand this.

 Some of our most popular reads – Have a look